Mks-o/chat/README.md

 This is chat app.
 Some chat functions...
-You can send files images videos and other files...
+You can send files images, videos and other files from one webview to another...
-In chat i try to create view for difference file types like ogg pnj mp4 and others.
+In chat i try to create view for difference file types like ogg png jpeg mp4 and others.
 Release streaming function like in zoom.
 Downloadable icons available!)
 Run...
 Run sql server on localhost:3036,
-Start controller and then run front end react app. or download controller in docker pull mksrt/chat:controller and then use: docker compose up http://localhost:8081/⁠ - 1st web front view http://localhost:8082/⁠ - 2nd web front view sql database in default localhost:3036
+Start controller and then run front end react app with command's: -npm install (for install package folder) and then -npm start. or download controller in docker pull mksrt/chat:controller and then use console command: docker compose up http://localhost:8081/⁠ - 1st web front view http://localhost:8082/⁠ - 2nd web front view sql database in default localhost:3036